SteeltoeOSS/Documentation/labs/spring-one/index.md

 [exercise-2-link]: exercise2.md
 [exercise-3-link]: exercise3.md
 [exercise-4-link]: exercise4.md
-[exercise-5-link]: exercise5.md

 ## Spring One Workshops - Getting started with .NET microserivces and Steeltoe

-This lab has X exercises to get you familiar with adding Steeltoe in an application and using some of its components.
+This lab has 4 exercises to get you familiar with adding Steeltoe in an application and using some of its components.

 Exercise in this lab: